Updated: Aug 4

 3. You might not land your dream job right away.

 I went through a few years and a few jobs, thinking that that was the end of the road for me.
 When the shifts were late and long, I did wonder if this is what adult life had in store for me.
 After a year in a salad shop and nearly two years in a pub, I gathered enough confidence to apply for the job that I have now at Manchester Met University.
 Sometimes it is a combination of getting your arse in gear and the right opportunity but if you don’t apply, you’ll definitely never reach it.

-I also asked fellow graduate Victoria of Victoria Oliver Ceramic Design who is currently studying an MA in Ceramic Design at Hereford College of Arts what advice she would give to her recenlty graduated self:
+I also asked fellow graduate Victoria of Victoria Oliver Ceramic Design who is currently studying an MA in Ceramic Design at Staffordshire University what advice she would give to her recently graduated self:

 ‘I’d say that keeping in touch with friends from your course and trying to find your ‘space’ in the creative community online, whether that’s Instagram or Facebook, artist newsletter or twitter is the most important one. it helps you feel less isolated, which I found when I finished my studies after being able to ask people for advice instantly, you need to find a space where you can still do that after university.

 Honestly, being a maker is about 30% actually making things, and the rest is spent doing everything else, like marketing and interacting with your market, searching for galleries if thats the area of your interest.